 Qualitative results of open-vocabulary language-driven retrieval.
 Left: six input surround-view images.
 Right: given a text query "Black hatchback", we retrieve the relevant parts of the 3D scene.

-The details about our benchmark for open-vocabulary language-driven 3D retrieval can be found here .
+The details about our benchmark for open-vocabulary language-driven 3D retrieval are here .

 @inproceedings{vobecky2023pop3d,